vita-student-projects/BEV_Semantic_Segmentation_Group33/README.md

 ## Import dataset
 For this project, we use two datasets, the nuscenes dataset and a modified version of it: nuscenes PanopticBEV.
 The first one consists of 1000 20 seconds long driving scenes collected in Boston and Sinagapore.
 The second one is a new dataset introduced in the paper that provides ground truths for the nuscenes dataset.
+The nuscenes dataset is already in the shared directory on scitas.

 1. Download NuScenes PanopticBEV dataset from http://panoptic-bev.cs.uni-freiburg.de/#dataset.
 2. Make folder for data